 Management reporting can be conducted to follow either predefined or customized parameters.
 The system logs information about the results and time of the quality control check so information is available in the event of an audit.

-To satisfy the requirements of regulatory agencies, the Avalon Quality Control Module produces 3-part Levy-Jennings reports with graphs that visualize the results for easy interpretation.
+To satisfy the requirements of regulatory agencies, the Avalon Quality Control Module produces 3-part Levey-Jennings reports with graphs that visualize the results for easy interpretation.
 Graphs show moving averages for analytes along with standard deviations, Westgard rules, and variations.